+86-0838-269-5566 suesu@scsyens.com

 Elimination of Adsorption

 Based on the characteristic that adsorption decreases with increasing temperature, the "furnace head heating" technology can effectively eliminate the adsorption of SO2 by dust.
-This "furnace head heating" technology is a patented technique developed by Jingke Company through long-term practice.
+This "furnace head heating" technology is a patented technique developed by Jingke Company through long-term practice, improving the measurement stability of an infrared sulfur analyzer.

 Adding a small amount of MoO3 (30-50 mg) as an additive has been proven effective.
 MoO3 exhibits excellent desorption properties and is regarded as a desorption agent in carbon-sulfur analysis.
 MoO3 was discovered during research at the China Erzhong Steel Plant Laboratory while developing arc furnaces and was later manufactured into silicon-molybdenum powder by the Wuxi High-Grade Factory, widely used in arc furnaces.